amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/table-headers.md

 Width | number | Width of texture
 Height | number | Height of texture
-File Path | string | The file path of the texture file Unused | boolean | Used in the game or not
+File Path | string | The file path of the texture file Used | boolean | Used in the game or not
 Id | string | The file guid of assets or file guid with local id of nested assets